1. You Are Nourishing the Wrong Layer

 - The Stuffing: This is Hyaluronic Acid (hydration).

-2. Why We Wrinkle: The Structural Collapse
+2. Why We Wrinkle: The Structural Foundation

-A wrinkle is not a crack in the surface; it is a collapse of the foundation.
-As we age, the fibroblasts in the Dermis slow down production.
-We lose about 1.5% of our collagen "springs" every year after age 25.
-This creates structural gaps.
-The skin loses its scaffolding.
+A wrinkle is not merely a crack in the surface; it is a change in the foundation.
+As we age, the natural factories in the Dermis slow down production.
+We lose a small percentage of our collagen springs every year after age 25.

-Gravity pulls it down (sagging), and repetitive movements etch lines into the areas where the support is weakest.
-Drinking Angus Bone Broth provides the raw materials—specifically Glycine, Proline, and Hydroxyproline—that the body uses to manufacture new springs, helping to re-densify the mattress from the inside.
+This creates structural gaps where the skin loses its scaffolding.
+Gravity can lead to sagging, and repetitive movements etch lines into the areas where the support is thinnest.
+Drinking Angus Bone Broth provides the specific nutrients, such as Glycine, Proline, and Hydroxyproline, that the body uses to maintain its internal scaffolding, helping to support the density of the mattress from the inside.

 3. The Blood Supply Connection